olincollege/network-keylogger/README.md

 may not be the same for other devices.
 If the program isn't working, try checking the events' representations by running `sudo evtest` and changing the event path to correspond to the keyboard.

+Note that this program tends to freeze when the server-client communication happens.
+It's unclear how this can be resolved, but a simple solution is to close out of the program and run it again.
+Currently still working on a more standard solution to it.